Mo-Ali-77/Mo-Ali/README.md

 ## 📺 What You’ll Find Here
 - Practical tutorials
-- Small projects
+- All projects on **Dr.Mohammed Abu Hadhoud's roadmap**
-- Problem-solving sessions
+- Problem-solving
 - Tips for self-learning 🚀

 ---